ShabaniLab/TQC-Braiding-Nanowire/README.md

     a',a,d',d,c',c,O,O,O,O
     ```

-12. Incorporating Rule 7 - Braiding Direction.
+12. Rule 7 - Braiding Direction.
 Here, the particle movement occurs in the opposite (clockwise) direction

 13. This rule was implemented by changing the format of the ```braid-sequence.csv``` file.
     - It was originally of the format: